thenghia-rr/Practice-ExpressJS/README.md

 - Project Practice at F8
 - Deploy on Vervel
 * Bonus
-- Use mongoDB Atlas instead of locolhost mongoDB Compass
+- Use mongoDB Atlas instead of localhost mongoDB Compass